deepraining/lila/packages/create-lila-app/README.md

 # create-lila-app

-Command line tool to create a lila application.
+Tool to create a lila application.

 ## install